Coromandel

 Best Laid Plans

 We had a plan for Meg and Kate’s visit: a day in Tokyo to meet them, a couple days in the tourist hotel in Guam to introduce them to the island, a few days in our house to show them our daily life, and then back to Japan to see Kyoto and then visit The Making of Harry Potter before sending them back on their way home to France.
-But life has a sense of humor, and all our plans were thrown into disarray when illness joined the party and proceeded to tear through the house, felling Dike, Kate and Amelia in rapid succession.
+But life has a sense of humor, and all our plans were thrown into disarray when illness joined the party and proceeded to tear through the house, felling Duke, Kate and Amelia in rapid succession.
 So we lost three days to illness and then a slow recovery.
 And sometimes I wonder…...Read More

 An afternoon in Tokyo